ralfspoeth/json/README.md

     var path = Path.of("c", Path.of("b", Path.of("a")));

 where the second parameter is the parent path.
-We then use `Path::evaluate` which returns a stream of `JsonValue`s.
+We then use `Path::apply` which returns a stream of `JsonValue`s.
 Consider this root object `root`

     {